aldopando/BellabeatCaseStudy/Merging.md

         GROUP BY Id, ActivityHour

 Afterward, we will merge the rows of the these tables from the two datasets, we will perform a UNION ALL operation in our query, however we will have to filter only the users who are present in both tables and exclude who do not, and save the result as a new table called `hourlyIntensities_merged` within our `data_merged` dataset.
 Additionally, we will convert the `ActivityHour` column from a string to a TIMESTAMP data type.
+We will also have to filter only the users who are present in both tables and exclude who do not.

 Query.